 Do you prioritize sleep?
 What do you do to relieve stress?

 Stress is unavoidable – we all have it.
-But, it’s how we let it affect us that determines whether or not it can affect our health.
+It can affect our health if we let it control us.
 This article from the New York Times puts a practical spin on changing the way we view stress.

 It’s important to have non-work related outlets.
 Things that make you happy.
 People that make you happy.
 Things you like to do, that don’t necessarily have to be exercise or health related.
 Reading, coloring, painting, doing ceramics, handlettering, etc. All of these are great outlets.
 I love calling my grandmother – she always tells me to eat more brownies and run less, which gives me a good laugh.